lukearmbruster/lukearmbruster.github.io/information.md

 # Sample of Past Programming Projects
 (In order of most recent)
+- A tool to extract footnotes and in-text citations from several word documents (.docx) and show similarities: [Jupyter Notebook](extract_footnotes_citations.html)
 - A tool to show how many pledges are needed for a successful crowdfunding campaign based on a model fit on campaign data covering several months in 2017: [Jupyter Notebook](Indiegogo_Pledges_Needed.html), [Github](https://github.com/lukearmbruster/successful_crowdfunding/tree/master)
 - An evaluation of key performance indicators (KPI) for a subset of the World of Warcraft (WOW) dataset on Kaggle using the Python programming language: [Jupyter Notebook](WOW_KPI_EDA.html), [Github](https://github.com/lukearmbruster/WOW_KPI_EDA)
 - An attempt to classify mainstream, fake, conspiracy and satire news posted on Facebook using the Python programming language: [Portfolio](https://lukearmbruster.github.io/lukearmbruster.github.io/news_categorized), [Medium](https://medium.com/@lukearmbruster/the-news-of-our-times-f8e5fdc0999a#.b12fa2e1z)